rekhaDevs/samagragovernance.in/src/pages/team/index.md

       at scale brought her to Samagra.

-      Aditi is the Program Coordinator of the Saksham Haryana-Education team and manages its daily operations.
+      Aditi is the Program Coordinator of the CEO's Office and manages its daily operations.
     image: /img/aditi_7685.jpg
     linkedInProfile: 'https://www.linkedin.com/in/aditi-phadnis93/'
     name: Aditi Phadnis
-    project: Saksham Haryana-Education
+    project: CEO's Office
   - bio: "Aditya holds an MBA from the University of Oxford and BTech in Mechanical Engineering from YMCA Faridabad.
 He previously worked as an Associate Equity\_Analyst (Team Lead) at Trefis for 4 years where he\_was catering to top investment banks by analyzing sell-side securities of global internet, e-commerce and telecom companies listed on NYSE and NASDAQ.\_As an undergrad, he was keen to join the Indian civil services and attempted the\_examination\_three times, giving final interviews on all three occasions.
 An opportunity to apply his problem solving and people skills to improve governance and create impact at scale brought him to Samagra. \n\nAditya is Vice President at Samagra and currently leads the Saksham Haryana-Education and Samarth programmes."
     image: /img/aditya_7618.jpg
     linkedInProfile: 'https://www.linkedin.com/in/adityachopra770/'